thnguyenf5/appworld-nginx-ingress-controller-api/README.md

 kubectl apply -f docs/tcp/loadbalancer-nlk.yaml

 ```
-kubectl get svc nginx-ingress -n nginx-ingress

 ```
-Note the PORTS for HTTP stream and HTTPS Stream
+You will then need to get the PORTS for HTTP stream and HTTPS Stream kubectl get svc nginx-ingress -n nginx-ingress

 ## troubleshooting NLK